projectcalico/calico/master/getting-started/mesos/vagrant/index.md

 ---
 title: Vagrant Deployed Mesos Cluster with Calico
 ---

-# Vagrant Start a Mesos Cluster with Calico
 This guide will show you how to use Vagrant to launch a Mesos Cluster with Calico installed and ready to network Docker Containerizer tasks.